bitwalker/cfdns/README.md

 to execute `cfdns` on a schedule as a one-shot utility.
 See [the example job file](examples/cfdns) for reference.
 2. Start a container via `podman` that runs `cfdns` as a daemon on a configured schedule
 3. (UDR/UDM SE only) Install a systemctl service that runs `cfdns` as a daemon.
 See [the example unit file](examples/cfdns.service) for reference.
+You can install this at `/etc/systemd/system/cfdns.service`, then run `systemctl daemon-reload && systemctl enable cfdns`

 If you are on a UDM Pro, I would recommend either option 1 or 2.
 For a UDR or UDM SE, I would recommend option 3.
 If I publish a Docker image for use with podman, it will be tagged as `bitwalker/cfdns:latest`.
 Since I'm not doing that yet, you'll need to either build the image yourself and